fbrusch/actam_2023_2024/Introduction/Introduction.md

 A programming language is, in this vision, merely a technology with which to implement some behavior defined before.
 The question is: can code be used differently?
 Can it play another role?

-But this kind of interaction is not the only possible!
+---

 In C, the only way to deal with the code you’re writing, is to compile it, execute it, and then interact with the running process, as a user.
 The “code writing” and “interaction” phases are strictly separated.
+But this kind of interaction is not the only possible!
-Always more often, for many languages, another interaction mode is provided: REPLs
+Always more often, for many languages, another interaction mode is provided: _REPLs_

 REPL stands for
 * Read